Comparison of two convergence criteria for the variable-assignment Lopsided Lovasz Local Lemma: Satisfiability with bounded variable occurrence

-In \cite{kratochvil}, Kratochv\'{i}l, Savick\'{y}, and Tuza defined the function $f(k)$ as the largest integer $L$ such that whenever $R(\Phi,i) \leq L$ for all $i = 1, \dots, m$, then the formula $\Phi$ is satisfiable.
-They showed the bound $f(k) \geq \frac{2^k}{e k}$.
-A series of later works \cite{savicky-sgall, hoory, gebauer} showed a variety of upper and lower bounds of $f(k)$; most recently \cite{gst} showed that
+We are interested specifically in instances where each variable appears in a bounded number of clauses.
+For each $i = 1, \dots, m$, define $R_0(\Phi,i)$ and $R_1(\Phi,i)$ to be the number of clauses which contain the literal $X_i$ (respectively $\neg X_i$), and let $R(\Phi,i) = R_0(\Phi,i) + R_1(\Phi,i)$.
+In \cite{kratochvil}, Kratochv\'{i}l, Savick\'{y}, and Tuza defined the function $f(k)$ as the largest integer $L$ such that whenever $R(\Phi,i) \leq L$ for all $i$, then $\Phi$ is satisfiable; they showed $f(k) \geq \frac{2^k}{e k}$.
+A series of later works \cite{savicky-sgall, hoory, gebauer, gst} showed a variety of upper and lower bounds of $f(k)$.
+In particular, \cite{gst} showed